Lenny Bruce: Later years

 Bruce remained largely confined to his hotel, but eight days later gave his third and last Australian concert at the Wintergarden Theatre in Sydney's eastern suburbs.
 Although it had a capacity of 2,100, only 200 people attended, including a strong police presence, and Bruce gave what was described as a "subdued" performance.
 It was long rumored that a tape recording of the historic performance was made by police, but it was in fact recorded by local jazz saxophonist Sid Powell, who brought a portable tape recorder to the show.
-The tape was rediscovered in 2011 in the possession of Australian singer Sammy Gaha, who had acted as Bruce's chauffeur during his visit; it was subsequently donated to the Lenny Bruce audio collection at Brandeis University.
-Bruce left the country a few days later and spoke little about the experience.
+The tape was rediscovered in 2011 in the possession of Australian singer Sammy Gaha, who had acted as Bruce's chauffeur during his visit.
+It was subsequently donated to the Lenny Bruce audio collection at Brandeis University.
+Bruce left Australia a few days later and spoke little about the experience.

+Bruce's first performance after the assassination of John F. Kennedy took place at the Village Theater in New York, eight days after the shooting on November 30, 1963.
+According to Goldman and Jonathan Miller, both of whom were present that night, Bruce opened the show by saying "Wow!
+Boy!
+Sssssss!
+Poor Vaughn Meader", referring to a comedian who had become famous for his Kennedy impersonation.
+The story has frequently been retold and embellished, with incorrect claims that the performance was the same day as the assassination and that Bruce had said "Vaughn Meader is fucked".
+Goldman's audiocassette recording of the full performance is in the collections of the Rare Book and Manuscript Library at Columbia University.

-Increasing drug use also affected Bruce's health and repeated arrests further caused deterioration to his mental health.
+Increasing drug use affected Bruce's health and repeated arrests further caused deterioration to his mental health.
 By 1966, he had been blacklisted by nearly every nightclub in the U.S. as owners feared prosecution for obscenity.
 He gave a famous performance at the Berkeley Community Theatre in December 1965, which was recorded and became his last live album, The Berkeley Concert.
 The performance has been described as lucid, clear and calm, and one of his best.
 His last performance took place on June 25, 1966, at The Fillmore Auditorium in San Francisco, on a bill with Frank Zappa and The Mothers of Invention.
 The performance was not remembered fondly by Bill Graham, whose memoir describes Bruce as "whacked out on amphetamine"; Graham thought that Bruce finished his set emotionally disturbed.
 Zappa asked Bruce to sign his draft card, but the suspicious Bruce refused.